OTR/social_parser/README.md

 For the first run (fresh database) if you want to use Django's admin panel run this:

 ` python manage.py createsuperuser --settings=config.settings.dev_postgre_settings`

-When you see the following message:

-`You have 18 unapplied migration(s).
-Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.
-Run 'python manage.py migrate' to apply them.`

-You need to run migrations as:

-`python manage.py migrate --settings config.settings.dev_postgre_settings`

 `python manage.py createsuperuser`